17th Infantry Division (India)

 The 17th Infantry Division is a formation of the Indian Army.
-During World War II, it had the distinction of being continually in combat during the three-year-long Burma Campaign (except for brief periods of refit).
-The division was re-raised in 1960 and 17 Mountain Division is presently located in Sikkim under XXXIII Corps.
+During the Second World War, it had the distinction of being continually in combat during the three-year-long Burma Campaign (except for brief periods of refit).
+The division was re-raised in 1960 and the 17 Mountain Division is presently located in Sikkim under XXXIII Corps.

 Second World War

 The division was first raised at Ahmednagar, India under the command of Major General H V Lewis CB CIE DSO MC in 1941.
 It consisted then of the 44th, 45th and 46th Indian Infantry Brigades, and was intended to garrison Iraq.
-At the end of the year, war with Imperial Japan broke out and the division was split; 44th and 45th Brigades were despatched to Malaya where 45th Brigade fought in the Battle of Muar before both brigades were lost in the Battle of Singapore; 46th Brigade and the division HQ went to Burma, where the Division was reinforced by 16th Indian Infantry Brigade and took 2nd Burma Infantry Brigade under command.
+At the end of the year, war with Imperial Japan broke out and the division was split; 44th and 45th Brigades were despatched to Malaya where 45th Brigade fought in the Battle of Muar before both brigades were lost in the Battle of Singapore.
+The 46th Brigade and the division HQ went to Burma, where the Division was reinforced by 16th Indian Infantry Brigade and took 2nd Burma Infantry Brigade under command.

 1942

-The Japanese attacked Burma on January 22, 1942.
+The Japanese attacked Burma on 22 January 1942.
 It was soon apparent that the British and Indian troops in Burma were too few in number, wrongly equipped and inadequately trained for the terrain and conditions.
-After failing to hold the Kawkareik Pass and Moulmein, the division fell back to the Bilin River, where it was joined by 48th Indian Infantry Brigade.
+After failing to hold the Kawkareik Pass, Moulmein and Kuzeik, the division fell back to the Bilin River, where it was joined by 48th Indian Infantry Brigade.

 The Bilin was not a proper defensive position, and the division tried to retreat over the Sittang River.
 Air attacks, poor organization and vehicle breakdowns delayed the division, and Japanese parties infiltrated around them to threaten the vital bridge over the Sittang.
 The division's commander, Major General "Jackie" Smyth VC, was forced to order the bridge to be destroyed, with most of the division cut off on the far side of the river.
 Only a few thousand men without equipment succeeded in crossing the river.
 Smyth was dismissed and replaced by Major General Cowan.

-The division was reinforced with 63rd Indian Infantry Brigade, and narrowly escaped being trapped in Rangoon.
-After trying to hold a front in the Irrawaddy River valley, it subsequently retreated north into Assam just before the monsoon broke, fighting off a Japanese attempt to trap it at Kalewa.
+The division was reinforced with the 63rd Indian Infantry Brigade, and narrowly escaped being trapped in Rangoon.
+After trying to hold a front in the Irrawaddy River valley, the division subsequently retreated north into Assam just before the monsoon broke, fighting off a Japanese attempt to trap it at Kalewa.